 I should be clear, straight from the start, that no matter what discounts and freebies you come across for teachers in the UK they won’t replace good money and time management.
 After all, the teaching profession has one of the highest proportions of early retirees due to stress and teacher retention in the UK is low due to burnout and over-accountability.
-Looking into more long-term savvy wealth management is always a positive move in order to depend less on your employment in later years.
+Looking into more long-term savvy wealth management is always a positive move in order to depend less on your employment and pension in later years.

 Top Discounts for Teachers UK Edition